botpress/readme/docs/WEBCHAT/wordpress.md

 <br />

-1. Navigate to your Wordpress website and refresh the page.
+1. Navigate to your WordPress website and refresh the page.
 2. You should see the Botpress Web Chat widget at the bottom right corner of your website.